64bitsavvy/qemu/README.md

 ## qemu
-> Quick and dirty qemu tear-up/tear down
+> Ubuntu tear-up/tear down via qemu

 ### Step 1) install.sh - install all these packages.
 You can cut and paste the whole command.